-The monitoring survey has the same sample sizing and data collection guidelines as the baseline survey described in Section II.4, but for non-industrial applications, the monitoring survey is only conducted with end users representative of the project scenario and currently using the project technology (except for the case of a renewal of the crediting period which requires a re-assessment of the baseline).
+The monitoring survey has the same sample sizing and data collection guidelines as the baseline survey described in Section 2.4.
+However, for non-industrial applications, the monitoring survey is only conducted with end users representative of the project scenario and currently using the project technology (except for the case of a renewal of the crediting period which requires a re-assessment of the baseline).
 Monitoring surveys can be conducted with usage survey participants that are currently using the project technology.

-b) Usage Survey - Completed annually, or more frequently, and in all cases on time for any request of issuance.
+b.
+Usage Survey - Completed annually, or more frequently, and in all cases on time for any request of issuance.
 The usage survey provides a single usage parameter that is weighted based on drop off rates that are representative of the age distribution for project technologies in the total sales record.33

 A usage parameter must be established to account for drop off rates as project technologies age and are replaced34.
 Prior to a verification, a usage parameter is required that is weighted to be representative of the quantity of project technologies of each age being credited in a given project scenario.
 For example, if only technologies in the first year of use (age0-1) are being credited, a usage parameter must be established through a usage survey for technologies age0-1.
-If an equal number of technologies in the first year of use (age0-1) and second year of use (age1-2) are credited, a usage parameter is required that is weighted to be equally representative of drop off rates for technologies age0-1 and age1-2.
+If an equal number of technologies in the first year of use (age0-1)